 An Institutions shall establish a funding strategy that provides effective diversification in the sources and tenor of funding.
-It should maintain an ongoing presence in its chosen funding markets and strong relationships with fund providers to promote effective diversification of funding sources.
-An Institutions should regularly gauge its capacity to raise funds quickly from each source.
-There should not be over-reliance on a single source of funding.
-Funding strategy should also take into account the qualitative dimension of the concentrated behavior of deposit withdrawal in typical market conditions and over-reliance on other funding sources arising out of unique business model.
+It shall maintain an ongoing presence in its chosen funding markets and strong relationships with fund providers to promote effective diversification of funding sources.
+An Institutions shall regularly gauge its capacity to raise funds quickly from each source.
+There shall not be over-reliance on a single source of funding.
+Funding strategy shall also take into account the qualitative dimension of the concentrated behaviour of deposit withdrawal in typical market conditions and over-reliance on other funding sources arising out of unique business model.

 13).
-Public disclosure
+Public Disclosure